CreatorOS/Build-a-platform-for-NGOs-using-NEAR-assemblyscript/LEARN.md

   return "Could Not Complete";
 }
 ```
-And that is it! that was a n example of writing smart contracts on NEAR using AssemblyScript
+And that is it! that was an example of writing smart contracts on NEAR using AssemblyScript.